paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-007-employees.md

 A prior section 713 was renumbered [section 1913 of this title](./chapter-019-insurance.md#section-1913).

 #### Amendments
 2017—Pub.
 L. 115–41 amended section generally.
-Prior to amendment, section related to removal of senior executives based on performance or misconduct
+Prior to amendment, section related to removal of senior executives based on performance or misconduct.

 #### Construction
 Pub.
 L. 113–146, title VII, § 707(d), Aug.
 7, 2014, 128 Stat.
 1801, provided a rule of construction related to appeal of a removal, transfer, or other personnel action that was pending before Aug.
 7, 2014, and provided that the authority provided by former [section 713 of this title](./chapter-007-employees.md#section-713) would be in addition to the authority provided by section 3592 or subchapter V of chapter 75 of title 5.